cmakkaya/devops-cloud-resources/README.md

 ## AZURE
 ## Note:
-In order to see Microsoft Azure documents, click on [the link](azure-README.md) not the picture.
+In order to see Microsoft Azure documents, click on [the page link](azure-README.md) not the picture.
 Pictures give a preview of the first page of Microsoft Azure documents.

 | [Microsoft Azure Documents](azure-README.md) |
 | --|